AOT Resource Library

 January 2025

-Treatment team's AOT status report to Psychiatrist
+Treatment team's AOT status report to psychiatrist

 The purpose of this fillable PDF tool is for an AOT individual's treatment team to give all necessary information to the treating psychiatrist when requesting required authorization.
 This could be used when needing certification for an initial AOT assessment, deferral, extension, discharge, or a six month review.